clj-pdf/clj-pdf/README.md

 optional metadata:

 * :id name of the anchor
-* :target name of the anchor this anchor points to
+* :target an external link or a name of the anchor this anchor points to, if referencing an internal link then prefix target with #
-* :url if specified then creates a link to an external URL, :url is mutually exclusive with :target
 * :style font
 * :leading number